joelshaw/static-site/readme.md

 # Static Site Starter

-A static site starter build with Webpack
+A static site starter build with Gulp 4